-Management of significant (Net Red) Risks

-Risk Description Mitigating actions Owner

-[S.11 - Failure to successfully deliver A budget strategy is produced to ensure that the objectives of the budget exercise are known A Wilson

-the Medium Term throughout the organisation.
+Management of significant (Net Red) Risks Risk Mitigating actions Owner Description [S.11 - Failure to successfully deliver A budget strategy is produced to ensure that the objectives of the budget exercise are known throughout the organisation.
+A Wilson the Medium Term Financial Strategy.

-Financial Strategy.

 The budget is scrutinised on an ongoing basis to ensure that assumptions are robust and reflective of financial performance.
 Sufficient levels of reserves and balances have been maintained to ensure financial resilience